barbazul/1kfa/mod_guide_player.md

 foes must be subdued or pacified before 10 cards are lost from the Deckahedron.

-### Losing Stamina
+### Losing or Expending Stamina

-When you are instructed to lose a Stamina point:
+When you are instructed to lose or expend a Stamina point:

  1. Take a card off the top of your Deckahedron, do not look at the face side.
  2. Put that card face-down on your *Exhaustion pile*